Skin Malignancy

 See figure 3 for image of melanoma.

-Lesions are pigmented and irregular which may change in size, colour, shape and structure (over months to years).
-Often on sun exposed sites or pre-existing moles.
+Lesions are pigmented and irregular, and may change in size, colour, shape and structure (over months to years).
+Often on sun-exposed sites or pre-existing moles.
+Melanoma can metastasise and be aggressive and would necessitate an urgent referral.

 Look out for ABCDE: